burger

 sign

-19. There you go, your email address is now configured in the application:
+19. That's it, your email address is now configured in the application:

 sign